-Time Trial Safety Steward
+Track Events/Time Trials Safety Steward

-Time Trial Tech Inspector (Scrutineer)
+Time Trials Tech Inspector (Scrutineer)

-Time Trial Course Inspector
+Time Trials Course Inspector

-In the Time Trial program, these designations are awarded upon demonstration of ability and experience first, with amount of participation as a secondary consideration.
+In the HillClimb program, these designations are awarded upon demonstration of ability and experience first, with amount of participation as a secondary consideration.

-- Apprentice This grade should be used for those in training and unless expressly stated within the TTR should have an Official license holder of the same specialty onsite.
+- Apprentice This grade should be used for those in training and unless expressly stated within the HCR should have an Official license holder of the same specialty onsite.
 Obtaining this level of license requires no approval and can be issued by contacting SCCA National office. - Official For those who demonstrate competent service and have completed an acceptable Apprentice period.
 This requires an upgrade request. - Specialist This grade designates those who are capable of taking on leadership positions.
 They will be responsible for training new Apprentices, and will be those who are eligible for Divisional leadership positions.
 This requires an upgrade request.

 The following participation guidelines are recommended for license upgrades.
-Submit all upgrades on a Time Trial Official application.
-Information should include the date, location/event, sanction number, specialty worked and signature, membership number of the specialty Official.
+Submit all upgrade requests to the Divisional Time Trials Administrator.
+Information should include the date, location/events worked, sanction number, specialty worked and signature, membership number of the specialty Official.

-- Apprentice to Official level upgrade for Safety Steward or Course Inspector. - Completing an SCCA approved safety seminar. - Successful completion of 4 Time Trial events in any combination. - Highly recommended 3 of 4 events be Track Trials Level or higher. - Apprentice to Official level upgrade requirements (except Safety Steward or Course Inspector). - Successful completion of 3 Time Trial events in any combination. - Highly recommended 2 of the 3 events be Club Trials(Level 2) or higher. - Approval for Apprentice to Official upgrades are to be submitted to and approved by the TT Divisional Administrator or TTAC Representative.
-The application will be forward to Member Services for processing.
+- Apprentice to Official level upgrade for Safety Steward or Course Inspector. - Completing an SCCA approved safety seminar. - Successful completion of 4 HillClimb events in any combination. - Apprentice to Official level upgrade requirements (except Safety Steward or Course Inspector). - Successful completion of 3 HillClimb events in any combination. - Approval for Apprentice to Official upgrades are to be submitted to and approved by the TT Divisional Administrator. - If your division does not have a Divisional Time Trials Admin submit to the Time Trials Program Manager.